ERnsTL/osi-stack/doc/04 multi-threaded active services.md

 * The chosen architecture are bounded ringbuffers, one for each direction between SN and NS.
 * Rust is clunky in regards to tracing which fields of "self" are actually touched in a method - it just locks whole self.
 This leads to requiring inner mutability and passing the required fields from self via parameters.
 I hope that long-term, there is a better way.
 Maybe the Application layer is the top object can hierarchically own all layers below it, after all.
 * Anyway, it works for now.
 Looking forward to see how this new architecture will behave when a layer needs certain internal state - without access to self.

+## Check

+* The iteration led to the goals being met, with round-trip times in the same order of magnitude as calling the ping command with the kernel-integrated IP stack, for example IP 350/400 ms, osi-stack 500/700ms without any optimizations - to the contrary.

+## Act

+* The internal structure and issue of lifetimes still needs to be improved as an implementation try of Clnp::echo_request() using n_unitdata_request() as its backend has failed.
+* Restructuring should have a direction, ie. be based on requirements from the standard, so the next step is to implement further Network Service functions and adjust the structure accordingly, as well as clean up along the way.